varnishcache/varnish-cache/doc/sphinx/tutorial/advanced_backend_servers.rst

 You can also group several backend into a group of backends.
 These groups are called directors.
-This will give you increased performance and resillience.
+This will give you increased performance and resilience.
 You can define several backends and group them together in a director.::

 	 backend server1 {